Student accommodation and halls of residence

 Leaving your accommodation due to the coronavirus outbreak

-The amount of notice you need to give your landlord will depend on when you moved into the accommodation:
+The amount of notice you need to give your landlord is 28 days notice.

 The notice has to be in writing and you should state that you need to end your tenancy 'due to the coronavirus outbreak'.
 You do not need to give any further details about this.

 If you're sending the notice by post keep a copy and send it recorded delivery.
 If you're sending via email keep a copy of the email.

 The tenancy will come to an end after the last day of the notice period.

 If your accommodation provider is refusing to accept that you've given notice get advice.